matt-vs/YelpCamp/README.md

 # YelpCamp
 ### Link to App: https://yelpcamp-matt.herokuapp.com/

-You can login with email: user@user.com and password: user
+You can login with username: user and password: user

 YelpCamp project from Colt Steele's Web Development Bootcamp